 4.5 miles | 3 hours

 This was a special day that combined both art and nature.
 Since it was a short hiking day, we took the time to explore the sites along the way.
-We followed the signs with red and green trail markings to Portligit and Cap de Creus out of Cadaqués.
+We followed the hiking trail with red and green trail markings to Portligit and Cap de Creus out of Cadaqués.
 I really loved the little church and cemetery we came across as we left Cadaques, Hermitage of Sant Baldiri.

 Of course, a stop at Dalí’s House and Museum is a must.
 Salvador Dalí is responsible for introducing the Cap de Creus landscape to the world through his art.
 This was his main residence and studio.
-It’s an eclectic (and sometimes long) stop on your way to Cap de Creus depending on the lines.
+It’s an eclectic (and sometimes long) stop on your way to Cap de Creus, depending on the lines.

 The landscape is rough and arid in this part of Costa Brava.
 It’s full of small ups and downs on what appears to be rock shale.
 We took our time and enjoyed the change of scenery at some of the beaches/capes along the trail as they are quite unique and secluded.
 Our highlight of the day was the last steep climb up to the lighthouse and then having a beer and patatas bravas at the end of the hike enjoying the view and our accomplishment!